newjersey/navigator.business.nj.gov/content/src/fundings/disadvantaged-business-enterprise-supportive-services-program-dbe-ssp.md

   - utilities
   - other-services
 publishStageArchive: ""
-descriptionMd: The DBE/SS Program provides training and technical assistance to minority, disadvantaged, and women-owned businesses.
+sidebarCardBodyText: The DBE/SS Program provides training and technical assistance to minority, disadvantaged, and women-owned businesses.
 This program aims to increase opportunities with the New Jersey Department of Transportation's (NJDOT) contracting program and assist them in competing for and performing